DUI Car Insurance in New York

 Make lifestyle or vehicle changes

 Improving your credit score is one of the most effective ways to reduce your premium.
 In New York, the price difference between drivers with good and poor credit can reach thousands of dollars a year.
-Savings can also come from choosing a cheaper vehicle to insure, like a safe and reliable used car.
+Switching to a cheaper vehicle to insure, like a reliable used car, can also lower your costs.

 6. 6